 Razor bumps are associated with skin irritation after shaving.
 This happens when there is too much friction between your skin and the razor, leaving behind ingrown hair and painful bumps.

 Thanks to the tannins in witch hazel, it helps soothe inflammation and minimize the risk of developing razor bumps.
 Always apply witch hazel to your skin immediately after shaving to calm any irritation.
+It helps in reducing the risk of infection and promotes faster healing.

 Best Witch Hazel In Skincare